-The purpose of the program-counter pc is to prevent such leaks, and it plays a role in two parts of InfoFlow.
-Consider, first, our model of channels at lines 16-19.
-Here, we define Ch α l, the type of a channel on which to send (or receive) α -typed data to parties privileged to view data at secrecy level I. To protect against leaks via implicit flows, the pre-condition of write states that the sensitivity of the program counter pc must not be greater than I. Next, consider the type of bind at line 11-we give the function f passed to bind the type $\alpha \rightarrow \{(s2) s2(pc), v=J \ I \ pc1\} \perp \beta m \{(s2') s2'(pc)=s2(pc)\}$.
-This type allows f to view the protected data x:L α I at its underlying type α .
-But, the pre-condition on f's type says that the state of pc is elevated to be the join of pc1 (the value of pc at the time write is called) and I (the level on the secret data ×).
-This ensures that f cannot satisfy the pre-condition of write if f calls write using a channel c:Ch α I2, for some I2 less secret than I.
+The program-counter pc serves to prevent such leaks, as seen in two parts of InfoFlow.
+First, at lines 16-19 we define Ch α l, the type of a channel on which to send (or receive) α -typed data to parties privileged to view data at secrecy level I. To protect against leaks via implicit flows, the pre-condition of write states that the sensitivity of the program counter pc must not be greater than I. Next, consider the type of bind at line 11-we give the function f passed to bind the type $\alpha \rightarrow \{(s2) s2(pc), v=J l pcl\} \perp \beta m \{(s2') s2'(pc)=s2(pc)\}$.
+This type allows f to view the protected data x:L α l at its underlying type α .
+But, the pre-condition of s type says that the state of pc is elevated to be the join of pc1 (the value of pc at the time write is called) and I (the level on the secret data x).
+This ensures that f cannot satisfy the pre-condition of write if f calls write using a channel c:Ch α l2, for some l2 less secret than I.